You Need Me, I Don't Need You: Background

 During his headline set in the BBC Introducing tent at the Glastonbury Festival 2011, Sheeran revealed that "You Need Me, I Don't Need You" would be his second single.
 The single was premiered on BBC Radio 1 as Zane Lowe's "Hottest Record in the World" on 6 July 2011.
 He performed the song live for the SBTV YouTube channel, in which he made an entire song, backing track included, in just 5 minutes using a guitar and loop pedal.
 This version included lyrics from Sheeran's cousin—rapper Alonestar (Jethro Sheeran)—and reggae group LaidBlak, but the official single release in 2011 included just lyrics written by Ed Sheeran himself.

 On 27 July 2011, Zane Lowe also made the Loadstar remix his "Hottest Record in the World".
 Rizzle Kicks uploaded their remix of the song to YouTube on 14 August 2011.
 The original verses were replaced with their own lyrics, while Sheeran sings the chorus.

 Composition

-According to the sheet music published by EMI Music Publishing, the song is written in the key of E minor; Sheeran's vocals range from the note of D_{3} to G_{4}.
+According to the sheet music published by EMI Music Publishing, the folk-pop song is written in the key of E minor; Sheeran's vocals range from the note of D_{3} to G_{4}.
 Instrumentation is provided by guitar, piano and a drum loop.